 Best VPNs for the Middle East

-In testing all of my top VPN providers, I found that these 5 VPNs offer the best protection in the Middle East.
+In testing all of my top VPN providers, I found that these seven VPNs offer the best protection in the Middle East.
 Here’s a short summary:

-- PrivateVPN: This up-and-coming VPN provider may not have the most impressive global server network, but their connection protection includes a “Stealth VPN” feature that disguises your VPN activity as normal browser traffic.
+- PrivateVPN: Stealthy VPN protection for the Middle East.
+This up-and-coming VPN provider may not have the most impressive global server network, but their connection protection includes a “Stealth VPN” feature that disguises your VPN activity as normal browser traffic.

 I evaluated and ranked the top Middle East VPNs using the following criteria:

 - No user logs of any kind

 - Comprehensive multi-platform support

 - Top-notch customer support

 TRY THE TOP VPN RISK FREE!

 NordVPN has a 30-day trial if you sign up on this page.
 Fully-featured and risk-free, you can use the VPN rated #1 for the Middle East free for a month, great if you're just taking a short trip and still want to be able to stream your fav shows.